MyPython101/PerformanceTesting/README.md

 ### Gather Requirement:
 Application was design using Flask Framework, and Jinja Template (Python).

-Application was original designed by Dr. Angela Yu and implemented by Truc Huynh.
+Blog-Template was original designed by Dr. Angela Yu and implemented by Truc Huynh.
 Application is a blog that required user register to edit or comment on a post.
 Only the admin can create , edit or delete post.
-Application was host at heroku.com, and the hyper-link is "https://template-blog.herokuapp.com/".
+Application was host at heroku.com, and the hyperlink is "https://template-blog.herokuapp.com/".

-The was designed as a template blog and post on GitHub by Truc Huynh ()
+The Blog-Template was designed as a template blog and post on GitHub by Truc Huynh ("https://github.com/jackyhuynh/blog-template").
+Anyone can use the blog for any purpose.

 ### Test Plan Design: